 - Share meals and worship together

-- Receive special training and orientation for Zoom, CANVAS, and off-site class learning
+- Receive special training and orientation for Zoom, and offsite class learning tools

 - Get their student card and library cards